LLNL/boxfish/docs/devguide/overview.rst

 is implemented globally like HighlightScenes and ModuleScenes rather than request-by-request.

+More explanation and examples are in the user guide under :ref:`Scene Policy
+<policies-label>`.
+Instructions on incorporating these features into your
+module are found in :ref:`selection-propagation-label` and :ref:`module-scene-label`.

 Data Storage Structure
 ----------------------
 Boxfish stores all of the input performance data in a hierarchy known as